 Climax Ending, Explained

 ‘Climax’ is familiar territory for Gasper Noe.
 Controversial.
 Bold.
 Experimental.
 Dizzying.
 Climax is everything that you would want to in a Gasper Noe film — and the some.
 The only difference, this time he is also musical, which only ends up elevating the film.
 Many people question the reason as to why experimental cinema should be encouraged.
-To them, I say, watch ‘Climax’.
+To them, I say, watch ‘Climax.’

 Plot Summary

 Climax is about a troupe of young dancers who gather in a remote building to rehearse a dance performance.
 Following an unforgettable opening performance, the troupe begins an all-night celebration.
-The diverse group has several personal issues and share gossip about one another during the celebration.
+The diverse group has several personal issues and shares gossip about one another during the celebration.

 The Ending: Who Spiked the Sangria?

 Theory 1: In the end after police arrive, we are shown that Psyche is alone inside a room, dropping some kind of drug in her eyes.
-If you pay close attention, there is also a book in her room titled “LSD Psychotherapy”.
+If you pay close attention, there is also a book in her room titled “LSD Psychotherapy.”
 Now, this could be a big clue that Noe left for the viewers.
 Did Psyche put the PSD in the sangria to experiment on how the group reacts to LSD?
-Well, I feel this is a very likely scenario, especially considering why else would there would be a book titled “LSD Psychotherapy” in her room?
+Well, I feel this is a very likely scenario, especially considering why else would there be a book titled “LSD Psychotherapy” in her room.
 Clearly, she had read something about LSD and psychotherapy that she wanted to test on the group.
-Also, while all others in the group completely lost their mind, Psyche was relatively in control during the whole night.
+Also, while all the others in the group completely lost their mind, Psyche was relatively in control during the whole night.
 She clearly was a heavy LSD user as evident from her taking the drugs through her eyes.
-So, it seems very likely that she was the one who spiked the drink because 1. she didn’t particularly care about the aftereffects and 2. she was into some kind of alternative psychotherapy through LSD.
+So, it seems very likely that she was the one who spiked the drink because 1. she didn’t particularly care about the aftereffects, and 2. she was into some kind of alternative psychotherapy through LSD.

 Theory 2: Apart from Psyche, there was another person in the group who was completely in control of himself during the night: Taylor.
 While the world was going crazy around him, Taylor had just one intention in his mind: to have sex with his sister.
-So, did Taylor intentionally put LSD in the drink so he could sleep with his sister while rest of the group hardly realize what’s happening around them.
+So, did Taylor intentionally put LSD in the drink so he could sleep with his sister while the rest of the group hardly realized what was happening around them?
 This theory is supported by the fact that Taylor clearly did not drink the sangria.
 All throughout the night, he was trying to seduce his sister.
 It seems very likely that he might have tried to seduce her before and was unsuccessful.
 So, he came up with the plan to mix LSD in everyone’s drink and take advantage of the situation.
 In the end, he does succeed in his mission, and is able to sleep with his sister.

 Obviously, Noe wanted the climax to be open for interpretation.
 That’s why he only leaves a couple of clues, but never really divulges who actually spiked the drink.
 You will need to watch the film at least a couple of times to really make sense of all the chaos on-screen.
 And if you observe closely, you will notice that there is a method behind all the madness.